 The very first step to take is to figure out what got you to this point.
-Perhaps it was an emergency that forced you to put thousands of dollars on your credit card.
+Perhaps it was an emergency that forced you to put thousands of dollars or more on your credit card.
 Perhaps you have been living outside your means for years and the debt slowly grew before it spiraled out of control.
 Or perhaps, it’s a combination of these kinds of factors that you failed to plan for.

 You need to do some introspection if you really plan on ridding yourself of your credit card debt.
 Take stock of why your debt has reached such a large number, why you want to get out of debt, and how you’re going to change your daily habits to make that goal possible.

 Once you’ve got all that figured out.
 You might want to consider one of two ways to start paying down your $15,000 worth of credit card debt efficiently.
 It all depends on what you value you.
 Would you rather pay your debt down as quickly as possible, or would you rather start feeling the hole get a little less deep early on?
 It’s all a matter of what motivates you, and your answer will help dictate whether or not you want to employ the strategy of the debt avalanche, or the strategy of the debt snowball.